G-Research/siembol/docs/services/siembol_alerting_services.md

     - `event_time` - The time window is calculated using the `timestamp` field in the events, the `timestamp` field is usually computed during parsing from the log
     - `processing_time` - The time window is calculated using the current time (when an alert is evaluated), the events need to be processed by the correlation alert component within the time window
     - `max_time_lag_in_sec` - The event with timestamp older than the current time minus the lag (in seconds) will be discarded
-     - `alerts_threshold` - The alerts threshold allows you to configure how many detections (you can specify which detections later) need to trigger in the time window for the alert to trigger.
-This field accepts an integer value, if it is left empty then all detections need to to trigger before an alert is created
+     - `alerts_threshold` - The alert's threshold allows you to configure how many detections (you can specify which detections later) need to trigger in the time window for the alert to trigger.
+This field accepts an integer value, if it is left empty then all detections need to trigger before an alert is created
      - `alerts` - The list of alerts for correlation
         - `alert` - The alert name used for correlation
         - `threshold` - The number of times the alert has to trigger in the time window